-Staff helped patients be involved in decisions about their care and were aware of the requirements under the Equality Act the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information they are given):
+Staff helped patients be involved in decisions about their care and were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information they are given):

-- Interpretation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
-Patients were also told about multi-lingual staff who might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available.
+- Interpretation services were available for patients who did not have English as a first language. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment.